breggles/emailio/README.md

 ## Usage

-emailio.py email_template.html email_data.csv

-## Special fields
+emailio.py --template TEMPLATE_PATH --data DATA_PATH --ai-connection-string AI_CONNECTION_STRING --subject SUBJECT

+## Data file format

+The data file is in CSV format and has the following required fields:

 * email_address - email address of the recipient
-* subject - subject of the email
+* email_hash - hash of the email address

 ## Sample email template